 - Zinc, heavily promoted by the company that makes Zicam, is often used to treat colds, in which there is some limited and very weak evidence in support of its use.
 There is some evidence that zinc supplementation for individuals who have a deficiency, extremely rare with a modern diet, can help resistance to some strains of flu.
 However, for those with no zinc deficiency, excess zinc has absolutely no effect.

-- Garlic – there is some very weak evidence that garlic has a potential effect on the common cold, but that evidence is based on poorly designed clinical trials or in vivo preclinical studies.
-There is no clinical evidence that garlic has any effect on preventing or treating the flu.
+- Garlic – there is no clinical evidence that garlic has any effect on preventing or treating the flu.

 - Ginseng has been claimed to have some immune system benefits, but there’s no robust evidence that supports that.
 There is one primary research report (on the lower range of the hierarchy of biomedical science), that is unconfirmed by other research or clinical trials, which may indicate that ginseng has some effect on the flu virus.
 However, other than a highly biased and small clinical trial, there is no substantial evidence that ginseng has any effect on the flu.

 - Echinacea has a substantial marketing effort, based on hype and anecdotes, supporting its use as a supplement to treat colds and flu.
 However, systematic reviews have shown us that it has no effect on colds.
-A highly biased, poorly designed study was published in a low impact factor journal appears to show that echinacea may have an effect on the treatment of flu.
+A highly biased, poorly designed study was published in a low impact factor journal appears to show that echinacea may have an effect on the treatment of the flu.
 However, the evidence is unpersuasive, and there is no biological plausibility that echinacea has any effect on the flu.